-The Parish Choir, under the direction of John McLain, presents anthems throughout the year during the 10:30am sung Mass, and all ages and abilities are welcome!
+The Parish Choir, under the direction of Jocelyn Obermeyer, presents anthems throughout the year during the 10:30 a.m. sung Mass, and all ages and abilities are welcome!
 Our philosophy in the Parish Choir is simple: we are merely returning a portion of the musical gifts that God has already given us back to Him!
-Rehearsals for the Parish Choir begin at 12:30pm Sundays in the loft.
+Rehearsals for the Parish Choir begin at 12:30 p.m.
+Sundays in the loft.
 Curious?
 Come be welcomed to a rehearsal, or simply use the form and we’ll get back to you.

 The Code of the Parish Choir

-- We are a family.
-Like all families, we’ll sometimes have our differences or face challenges along the way, but as Christians we know that God expects us to love one another first.
-Families support one another, and seek to work together toward a common goal.
+Like all families, we’ll sometimes have our differences or face challenges along the way, but as Christians, we know that God expects us to love one another first.
+Families support one another and seek to work together toward a common goal.
 We will also pray with and for one another as we all travel the “pilgrim path.”

 We Are a Team

 We have a common goal – to lead in the ministry of music for our fellow parishioners.
 Everything that we do should help us move toward that goal.
 As a team, we “win” when we all put forth our best effort every time we’re together.
 Also, as a team, we have a “uniform.”
 The red cassocks that we wear have long represented music ministry in the Anglican tradition.
 When we put on our cassocks, we are reminded that we stand together, united under the purpose of bringing God glory through music, and giving Him the very best effort we have in us…after all, He is certainly worthy of it!

 We Will Not Be Perfect